WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Only spend the change to another entity, if these two won't make you trouble knowing you interact with both of them.
 If needed, you can consolidate several change coins, but we advise you to do it in a CoinJoin.
 In JoinMarket you can specify the exact amount of CoinJoin, so it can be exactly the amount of the change.
-Or open a new Lightning Network node, create a channel and route the funds back to you.
+Or open a new Lightning Network node (not your main Lightning node), create a channel to a random peer on the network and route the funds back to you.

 :::tip
 For more information, see this [dedicated chapter](/using-wasabi/ChangeCoins.md).